Valeska1979/CIP_HS2025_203/README.md

 ## Project Overview

-This project was developed as part of the module  Data Collection, Integration and Preprocessing course HS2025.
+This project was developed as part of the module  Data Collection, Integration and Preprocessing HS2025.
 The goal is to analyze the skills demanded in Data Science job postings in Switzerland, using a full Python-based data pipeline — from web scraping to semantic text clustering and visualization.

 The project explores trends in technical and soft skills required for data-oriented roles and their geographic distribution across Switzerland.